Food Safety Program

 • Validation of food safety process (outlined in HACCP plans/CCPs) control measures.

-• Baseline or Incremental Laboratory Analysis
+• Baseline or incremental laboratory analysis:

 • One-time cost to establish or improve environmental monitoring program testing performed by an accredited third-party laboratory to obtain validation results.